zowe/docs-site/docs/user-guide/cli-using-usingcli.md

 **Tip:** If you want to use the CLI together with a screen reader to provide accessibility, we recommend using the Mac™ Terminal application enabled for Accessibility through [System Preferences > Accessibility](https://support.apple.com/zh-sg/guide/terminal/trml1020/mac).
 On Windows™, adjust the Properties settings in Command Prompt.
 For other operating systems, or for alternative terminals, check the specification for the terminal to ensure that it meets accessibility requirements.

-## Supported CPU architecture, operating systems and package/resource managers
+## Supported CPU architectures, operating systems and package/resource managers

-Zowe CLI supports the following CPU architecture:
+Zowe CLI supports the following CPU architectures:
 - x64
 - Apple Silicon (M1+) with Rosetta
     - The [IBM Db2 Database Plug-in for Zowe CLI](../user-guide/cli-db2plugin) has limited support on Apple Silicon.
 To use the Db2 plug-in, a complete re-install of Zowe CLI and CLI plug-ins is required.
 See [M1 processor installation](../user-guide/cli-db2-install-m1) for information.